rafael-tonello/SHU/README.md

 * if [@version] is present, run 'git checkout @version'
 * if [#/path/to/folder/ is present, only the subfolder 'path/to/folder' will be cloned.

-> you can use 'shu get', that is an alias for 'shu dep add' inspirated by 'go get' command.
+> you can use 'shu get', that is an alias for 'shu pdeps add' inspirated by 'go get' command.

-#### shu dep remove
+#### shu pdeps remove
 Removes a package from the current project:
-* removes the package from the 'deps' section of shu.yaml file
+* removes the package from the 'pdeps' section of shu.yaml file
 * removes the package folder from ./.shu/packages/'package'

-#### shu dep list
+#### shu pdeps list
-Lists all packages in the 'deps' section of shu.yaml file.
+Lists all packages in the 'pdeps' section of shu.yaml file.

 ### shu get
-Shu get is an alias for 'shu dep add'.
-It is used to retrieve a package and add it to the 'deps' section of shu.yaml file.
+Shu get is an alias for 'shu pdeps add'.
+It is used to retrieve a package and add it to the 'pdeps' section of shu.yaml file.
 If the package is already present, it will not be added again.
 The 'shu get' command was inspired by the 'go get' command, and it is used to retrieve packages.
 But, unlink 'go get', the packages are installed in you project instead of in your system.

 ### shu restore
-read all 'deps' on 'shu.yaml' file and run 'shu get "dep"' for each dependency
+read all 'pdeps' on 'shu.yaml' file and run 'shu get "pdeps"' for each dependency

 ### shu install 'package'
 * run "git clone 'package' ~/.local/shu/installed/'package'"